 For the purposes of reading in worship, the cultural setting of each passage should be kept in mind.
 Brief introductions here suggest these contexts and draw attention to features of the text that may be puzzling without explanation.

-Holy Week was the target of our initial effort, and since then we have added translations for Easter Year C, Advent Year A, and Lent Year B. We aim to consult with those who use this rendering on a representative sample of readings that nonetheless form a coherent unit of worship.
+Holy Week was the target of our initial effort, and since then we have added translations for more seasons.
+We aim to consult with those who use this rendering on a representative sample of readings that nonetheless form a coherent unit of worship.